 Three years after the Institute attained collegiate rank and became known as Hiram College, Burke A. Hinsdale was appointed president.
 Because of the fairly brief terms of the two presidents who preceded him, Hinsdale is known as the first permanent president of Hiram College.
 During his administration (1870-1882), the College achieved higher academic standing and established an ideal model for intellectual honesty and sound scholarship that gained national recognition.
 Hinsdale gathered around him the nucleus of a strong faculty who continued to serve the College for the next half century.

 Ely V. Zollars was the next president to make a distinct mark on the College.
-Serving from 1888-1902, he substantially increased student enrollment, established a productive endowment, and carried out a building program that added a dormitory, an ion building, and a library/observatory to the campus.
+Serving from 1888-1902, he substantially increased student enrollment, established a productive endowment, and carried out a building program that added a dormitory and a library/observatory to the campus.